 “She’ll say, ‘Come at me,’ or ‘Rip a shot at me,’ and I think that desire to get better and to push the team is what makes her special,” McCarthy said.

-However, this goalkeeper’s journey to success hasn’t been without significant challenge.
-The night before Conomikes was set to depart to Columbia for her first-year report day, she learned that surgery and rehab on a previous hamstring injury hadn’t done their job.
+However, this goalkeeper’s journey to success hasn’t been without significant challenges.
+The night before Conomikes was set to depart for Columbia on her first-year report day, she learned that the surgery and rehab she had for a previous hamstring injury had not done their job.

 “My bags were packed to go to Columbia and I found out that I was going to be out for the entirety of my freshman season. … Having worked so hard, that was heartbreaking,” Conomikes remarked, having spent the whole of her first year with her goalie pads “in the plastic wrapper.”

 Conomikes persevered and learned to contribute to her team off the field, doing her best to offer constant moral support throughout her first season.

 During her sophomore year, Conomikes served in a backup role, working under Katie Dempsey, CC ’19, who started all 17 games in net and recorded 109 saves.
 According to Conomikes, forming a partnership with Dempsey was vital to her development as a goalie and player.

 After Dempsey graduated, Conomikes’ starting spot wasn’t guaranteed, and the goalkeeper worked on every facet of her game in the off-season in order to bolster her skill set.

 “She put a lot of work in over the summer to get herself ready and really earned the starting position this year.
 If she hadn’t done that individual work, I don’t think she would’ve been in a place to be as top-performing as she is this year,” said Nelson-Nichols, who informed Conomikes that she earned the starting role the day of the team’s first game this fall.